Skip to main content

 3. Navigate to Connectors

-After restarting, Claude will be able to access Optmyzr MCP functions.
+Claude will now have access to Optmyzr MCP functions.

 Prerequisite: Install Node.js